Sayid Jarrah: Development

 Sayid was not in the original draft of the pilot episode, but the producers knew early on that they wanted an international cast.
 Executive consultant Jeff Pinkner had worked with Naveen Andrews on a short-lived ABC series called The Beast, and was keen to have him on Lost.
 The producers were surprised that Andrews was interested in the role.
 When they cast him, all Andrews was told was that Sayid was from Iraq and had been in the army.

 Reception

-A fan favorite since the show's inception, Chris Carabott of IGN stated that in the episode "The Economist" – "Sayid Jarrah is a badass who could give Jack Bauer, James Bond, and Jason Bourne all a run for their money".
+Sayid was a fan favorite since the show's inception.
+Chris Carabott of IGN stated that in the episode "The Economist", "Sayid Jarrah is a badass who could give Jack Bauer, James Bond, and Jason Bourne all a run for their money".

 Faisal Abbas, Media Editor of the London-based international Arabic daily Asharq Al-Awsat, considered that Jarrah, along with other 'heroic' Muslim characters (such as Sleeper Cell's Darwyn al-Sayeed) who emerged in American media after the 9/11 terrorist attacks, are proof that Arabs and Muslims have been undertaking more prominent roles within the media since those events.
 Entertainment Weekly describes "tortured Sayid" as a "captivating minor character".

+When reviewing the series finale, Sady Doyle of Slant noted Sayid's declining role on Lost from "awesome" to "dispensable" in comparison to the white male characters as the series drew to a close.
+She also noted the "subversive" nature of an Iraqi soldier as a series regular 18 months after the US declared war on Iraq.
+When referring to his death in "The Candidate", she said: "Sayid was killed, resurrected, and then forced to re-kill himself with a bomb.
+A “suicide bomb,” you might say.
+Yeah."